CrossMoDA/crossmoda.github.io/content/authors/marina.ivory/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups: ["Annotation Team",  "Organising Team 2023", "Data and Annotation 2023"]
+user_groups: ["Annotation Team",  "Organising Team 2023"]
 ---